ScotGovAnalysis/pkginstaller/README.md

 When specifying the server directory, please note:

-1. Should use a UNC path in the form `//server/folder_name`, not a mapped drive letter.

-2. Use forward slashes not back slashes in the directory as would be used in R code.
+1. Use forward slashes not back slashes in the directory as would be used in R code.

-3. It is not necessary to specify `file:` at the start of the directory as this will be added automatically.
+2. It is not necessary to specify `file:` at the start of the directory as this will be added automatically.